Back to Delaware

 Plain English Breakdown

-The bill allows the state to bury or cremate unclaimed bodies of poor people without needing permission from family members.
+This law allows Delaware officials to bury or cremate unclaimed bodies of people with no money without needing written permission from family members.

 What This Bill Does